Skip to main content

 Direct SDK Integration

-Pass real SDK clients or extract just the methods you need—no MCP servers, no schema work.
-Inject live objects into the AI’s scope with bindings and runtime state intact.
+Pass real SDK clients or extract just the methods you need — no MCP servers, no schema work.
+Inject live objects into an agent’s scope with bindings and runtime state intact.

 Function signatures become runtime contracts.
-Python annotations and TypeScript generics drive structured validation, reducing hallucinations and turning AI calls into predictable, testable operations.
+Python annotations and TypeScript generics drive structured validation, reducing hallucinations and turning agentic workloads into predictable, testable operations.

 Multi-Agent Orchestration